Backstage Plugin Guide | PagerDuty

 Warning

-If you were using the PagerDuty plugin for Backstage before the release of @pagerduty/[[email protected], then you already have the Backend configured.
-In this case, please see our migration guidance instead of following steps below.
+If you used the PagerDuty plugin for Backstage before the release of @pagerduty/[email protected], you already have the backend configured.
+In this case, see our migration guidance instead of following the steps in the following section.

 Legacy Backend System

-Create a new file called pagerduty.ts at packages/backend/src/plugins/pagerduty.ts and add the following content:
+Create a new file named pagerduty.ts at packages/backend/src/plugins/pagerduty.ts and add the following content:

 import { Router } from 'express';